Lee Rouson

-Cecil Lee Rouson (born October 18, 1962) is an American former professional football running back.
-He played a total of seven seasons for the National Football League (NFL) New York Giants and Cleveland Browns.
+Cecil Lee Rouson (born October 18, 1962) is an American former professional football player who was a running back in the National Football League (NFL).
+He played a total of seven seasons for the New York Giants and Cleveland Browns.
 Rouson played college football for the Colorado Buffaloes and was selected by the Giants in the eighth round of the 1985 NFL draft.
 He was selected as the NFL Special Teams Player of the Year in 1986.

 Early life

 Rouson was born in Elizabeth City, North Carolina.
 His family later moved to Greensboro, North Carolina where he attended Page High School and was an older football teammate of former NFL wide receiver Haywood Jeffires.
-After high school Rouson attended the University of Colorado.
-While playing for the Buffaloes he earned Freshman All Big Eight team honors in 1981, was an honorable mention All Big Eight Player of the Year, and participated in the Blue–Gray Football Classic.
+After high school, Rouson attended the University of Colorado Boulder.
+While playing for the Buffaloes, he earned Freshman All Big Eight team honors in 1981, was an honorable mention All Big Eight Player of the Year, and participated in the Blue–Gray Football Classic.
 Rouson is 4th on the list of Buffaloes all-time leading rushers.

 Professional career

-Lee Rouson was drafted in the eighth round of the 1985 NFL draft by the New York Giants, the #213th player taken overall.
+Lee Rouson was selected in the eighth round of the 1985 NFL draft by the New York Giants, the #213th player taken overall.
 Rouson saw little playing time his first year, appearing in only two games rushing for one yard on one attempt.
 The next season, he would see considerably more playing time, appearing in 14 games.
 Serving on special teams and backing up Giants running back Joe Morris, Rouson had 54 carries for 179 yards and two touchdowns, plus eight receptions for 121 yards and a third touchdown.
 He played a notable role in the Giants 39–20 win over the Denver Broncos in Super Bowl XXI, primarily returning kicks but also rushing for 22 yards on three carries plus a 23-yard reception from quarterback Phil Simms in the third quarter.
 Rouson continued as a solid player for the Giants through the 1990 season, capping it with a second Super Bowl ring as New York edged the Buffalo Bills 20–19 in Super Bowl XXV.
 Lee Rouson's final season in the NFL was spent as a tight end and fullback for the Cleveland Browns before suffering a career-ending ankle injury.

 Rouson credits former football coaches Bill Parcells, Bill Belichick and Bill McCartney for his success.